Jenny20021227/Titanic-/README.md

 Fare	            /            High fare	   /     Low fare

-Title	            /         Miss/Mrs/Master	 /   Mr, Other
+Title	            /         Miss,Mrs,Master	 /   Mr, Other

 These rules were learned through data, not manually coded.